Starship Troopers

 Regarding each other with wariness and respect, from across the gulf of realities, they battle up the threads and down the braids of innumerable possible pasts and futures.
 Until they begin sending what can only be characterized as letters to each other, albeit often encoded in startlingly — poetically — obscure ways, so as to remain secret from their enemies and their masters.

 Around these letters are formed the novel's tight, alternating structure, reminding me of Bank's Use of Weapons.
 Before you know it, their respect for each other's skills has grown to full-blown giddy all-out love.
 But where to, from there?
 Their communications to date are already traitorous - grounds for terminal repercussions.
 Nowhen in the multiverse are they safe from their respective commanders.
 Losing the time war would mean they no longer — had never — existed.
-Winning the time war would mean the same for their opposite number.
+Winning the time war would mean the same for their now beloved opposite number.

 At which point, the novel cleverly folds back on itself - these are consummate masters of time, and subtle but decisive influence, after all - to perform an act of escapology, hinting to us that all their previous acts and letters could be re-construed as having left a trail, ready to be exploited once the moment was right.